polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 Duration: 90 minutes

-In this exercise, you will implement Azure Stack delegation in a multi-tenant environment
+In this exercise, you will implement Azure Stack Hub delegation in a multi-tenant environment

    > **Note**: Implementing delegation in a single tenant environment follows the same procedure as the one described in this exercise.
 The only difference is that you delegate to identities (users and groups) which reside exclusively in the same Azure Active Directory tenant.

-### Task 1: Create delegated operator and user Azure Active Directory accounts (as the Azure Stack operator)
+### Task 1: Create delegated operator and user Azure Active Directory accounts (as the Azure Stack Hub operator)

-1. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack environment.
+1. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

 2. In the Azure portal, select **Azure Active Directory**.

-3. On the Azure Active Directory blade of the tenant associated with the Azure Stack environment, select **Users**.
+3. On the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment, select **Users**.

 4. On the Users - All users blade, select **+ New user**